Suunto EON Steel Dive Computer Review

 Wireless Air Integration

-There is an option for air integration when using the Suunto EON Steel dive computer.
+There is an option for wireless air integration when using the Suunto EON Steel dive computer.
 Air integration is available through a separate attachment.
 This attachment is available for purchase at an additional cost.

 Digital 3-D Compass and Temperature Measurements